rozek/node-red-within-express/README.md

 embedding Node-RED within an Express.js instance

-* primary Domains and virtual Hosts
+* HTTP-only without certificates
-  * self-signed Certificates
+* HTTPS (and auto-redirection from HTTP to HTTPS) with self-signed or "Let's Encrypt" Certificates
+* virtual Hosts
   * how to configure Domains in /etc/hosts
-  * Support for "Let's Encrypt"
   * Subdomains
 * User Registry
   * Basic Auth and PBKDF2